Looking for Hispanic Heritage Month ideas to celebrate the occasion? Read on!

 The Ultimate List of Hispanic Heritage Month Activities by Over The Andes

 1.Make a favourite Hispanic dish: I love food and how flavours and methods of cooking can well-represent culture.
 Moving beyond tacos and burritos, why don’t you try your hand at making some Costa Rican Gallo Pinto or some Cuban Ropa Vieja.
 Do you like chocolate… in savoury dishes?
 Try a Mexican Mole Sauce.
+Check out this post on traditional Latin American dishes.

 2. Brush up on geography: I created a project guide to help young learners discover the geographical features of South America.
 This project will help them discover the amazing Andes Mountains, the Amazon Jungle and the Amazon River.
 After reading up on these incredible places, explorers are challenged to create a 3D map.
 Check out the fun facts and maps included in the project guide.
 (Get guide here).
 Go beyond South America.
 Pull up some maps of Central America too and locate countries you hear about in the news.